What is Neck Pain and How Does Your Posture Affect Your Neck?

 The key to keeping neck pain manageable is early recognition and appropriate treatment.
 Neck issues should not be ignored as they can lead to more serious health problems if left untreated!

-Neck discomfort can often feels like a burning, tingling sensation in the neck or upper shoulders that may worsen with prolonged hunched back activities or excessive phone use.
+Neck discomfort can often feel like a burning, tingling sensation in the neck or upper shoulders that may worsen with prolonged forward bending activities or excessive phone use.
+Neck stiffness can be managed at home using heat packs or adjusting pillows to alleviate discomfort.

 Neck problems may also arise: